pashkovdenis/TreeMultiThreadWalker/README.md

 1st example using Thread Pool
 2nd example using Background worker

-as result using Background worker gives a litle better perfomance.
+as a result using Background workers gives a litle better perfomance.